aixcc-public/crs-sandbox/README.md

 These are utilized by hitting the LiteLLM /chat/completions endpoint, specifying model and message using the OpenAI JSON request format.
 Note: Further models will be supported in subsequent iterations.

+The Requests per Minute (RPM) and Tokens per Minute (TPM) columns in the table above are rate limits that are enforced per CRS for the ASC.
+The LiteLLM proxy will be responsible for implementing these limits.
+The RPM and TPM limits are enforced per model, not in aggregate across models or providers.

+Note: the "\*" next to model "textembedding-gecko" indicates this model target is still in flux.
+The AIxCC infrastructure team is still waiting on LiteLLM to finalize support for the model "text-embedding-04".
+If this newer model is not integrated in time to support its use during the ASC, then the fallback will likely be "textembedding-gecko@003".

 ## Local Development